Best Chat Practices for Ecommerce Brands

 CRM as you chat.
 Remember to engage your CRM.
 A chat-ready CRM should keep track of every customer’s chat history so that past conversations can be referenced to provide better and more informed customer service in the future.
 Your chat associates should be encouraged to take notes on customers as they chat, logging such info as stated favorites, preferences, and buying patterns.
 These notes will inform future customer service and fuel your automated marketing engine with more useful CRM info.

 Chat is an incredibly powerful customer service feature for ecommerce if you know how to use it.
 In addition to the speed and convenience it offers, you can enhance your customer chat experience with features like personal shopping and put that data to use.
-Meet your customers where they are and make chat an integral part of your customer service offerings.This entry was posted in Customer Support.
+Meet your customers where they are and make chat an integral part of your customer service offerings.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.

 SUBSCRIBE TO OUR BLOG